nduckwiler/git-ish/README.md

 <br>

 2. The Three Stages of Git
-   1. Make changes and commit
+   1. Make changes, stage them, and commit
-   1. Undo commit only
+   1. Undo commit only (HEAD should now reference previous commit)
-   1. Unstage files
+   1. Unstage current changes
-   1. Undo changes in working directory (so that files look like previous commit
+   1. Undo changes in working directory

+Use `git show` and `git status` to see the effect of each command
 <details>
   <summary>Show answer</summary>
   <pre>
-  ii.  git reset --soft HEAD^
-  iii. git reset .
-  iv.  git checkout .
+  i.   # make changes, stage them, and commit ii.  git reset --soft HEAD^ iii. git reset . iv.  git checkout .